kelseymh/G4CMP/README.md

 documentation for further instructions.).

-Add the G4CMP environment variables using the `g4cmp\_env.csh` or `...sh` scripts found in the G4CMP top level directory.
+Add the G4CMP environment variables using the `g4cmp\_env.csh` or `...sh` scripts found in the G4CMP installation directory (see below for build and installation procedures):

+	source g4cmp\_env.csh		# For CSH/TCSH users
+	. g4cmp\_env.sh			# For SH/BASH users

 This must be done before building or running executables.

 G4CMP is only configured for use on Linux and MacOSX platforms.
 A minimum configuration requires a recent enough version of GCC or Clang to support